kartikeydwi1997/CS6650_final_project/chat_room_with_gpt/README.md

         > );

 ### 2. This should create two tables in both databases.
 Also update the DB_Cred.properties file with your username, password and connection url for both databases.

+### 3. Click on the + sign and add the dependency, you will find two jar files one for sql connector and other for json.
+Make sure you have selected the checkbox and click apply to run the application.

+### 4. Once the dependencies are added, you can run the server by adding port as argument.

+### 5. Once the server is running, you can run the client by adding port as argument.
+This will open a window and will ask user to enter username and room id.

+###6.
+Also make sure you have modified the location of DBCred.properties file in the code.
+You can find the file in the root directory of the project.